elimu-ai/nyas-space-quest-qd/README.md

 # Nya's Space Quest: Quantity Discrimination 🕹

-This game is a fork of [Nya's Space Quest](https://github.com/elimu-ai/nyas-space-quest) for teaching number identification.
+This game is a fork of [Nya's Space Quest](https://github.com/elimu-ai/nyas-space-quest).

+---

 Corresponding [EGMA skill](https://github.com/elimu-ai/model/blob/master/src/main/java/ai/elimu/model/v2/enums/content/NumeracySkill.java): `QUANTITY_DISCRIMINATION`
 > Measures children's ability to make judgments about differences by comparing quantities in object groups.
 This can be done by using numbers or by using objects such as circles.